-Written by a team of highly experienced Microsoft Most Valuable Professionals (MVPs), Office 365 for IT Pros (2022 edition) is a practical, hands-on reference, based on experience gained by working in real-life projects with a range of customers since the introduction of Office 365 in June 2011.
+Written by a team of highly experienced Microsoft Most Valuable Professionals (MVPs), Office 365 for IT Pros (2023 edition) is a practical, hands-on reference, based on experience gained by working on real-life projects with a range of customers since the introduction of Office 365 in June 2011.
 Because we keep an eye on what Microsoft does inside Office 365, you don't have to worry about making decisions based on outdated material - we do the work for you.
-We explain how the technology works and why it works like it does.
+We explain how the technology works and why it works as it does.
 And because we’re always up-to-date, Office 365 for IT Pros is totally unlike any printed technical reference you’ve ever used.

 The Massive Scale of Office 365

 In April 2022, Microsoft reported almost 345 million paid seats of Office 365 (enterprise plans).
 Office 365 for IT Pros (2023 edition) includes in-depth coverage of essential business productivity features such as Teams, Microsoft 365 Groups, Stream, Planner, Power Automate, Power Apps, Exchange Online, SharePoint Online, Yammer, and OneDrive for Business.
 You'll learn about data governance, compliance, eDiscovery, and how to exploit the audit log to understand what's really happening inside a tenant.
 A chapter on Microsoft Information Protection teaches you how to protect sensitive messages and documents.